tsuyy/project-03/README.md

 # Stellar
-An app with weather forecast for stargazing, where users can share their astro photographies
+This is an app built for stargazing lovers!
+Users will not only be able to search for today's forecast, but also share their astrophotography.

 ## Installation

-`brew install imagemagick`
+`brew install imagemagick`</br>
 `bundle` install all the Ruby Gems used

 ### Tools Used
 * [imagemagick](https://www.npmjs.com/package/imagemagick)